Technical-Source/bruh/packages/vite-plugin-bruh/README.md

       // Absolute path of the root pages directory
       // Defaults to vite's root
       root,
-      // A (hopefully) temporary workaround of allowed node module imports
-      // Adds to the default array of ["fs", "path", "crypto"] external,
       // Options for the MDX compiler (xdm)
       // Documentation at https://github.com/wooorm/xdm#compilefile-options
       // e.g. for adding syntax highlighting by setting to { rehypePlugins: [ await import("@mapbox/rehype-prism") ] }